 4. 4

-Output 2 maps reviewed with research team; received positive feedback; supported internal spatial interpretation of monitoring results.
+Output 2 maps reviewed with research team; supported conservation planning decisions, monitoring program prioritization, and internal spatial interpretation of long-term field data.

 Principle 02